Connect with others who understand.

 One supportive measure that is especially helpful during dental procedures and circumcision is the use of fibrin glue.
 This is a freeze-dried concentrate of clotting factors that can be applied locally at the site of bleeding.

-You can’t prevent hemophilia C because in most cases it’s a genetic condition that’s inherited from your parents.
+You can’t prevent hemophilia C because, in most cases, it’s a genetic condition that’s inherited from one or both parents.
 If you have hemophilia C and want to start a family, genetic counseling is available at many hemophilia treatment centers.

 All updates must be accompanied by text or a picture.